-- Your friends start receiving Instant Messages that appear to have been sent by you, even though you never sent them.
+- Your friends start receiving instant messages that appear to have been sent by you, even though you didn’t send them.

 - Miscellaneous glitches of all types will have you ready to pull your hair out.

 If you’ve been using Facebook for more than five minutes you’ve surely experienced at least one or two of the above situations, and possibly all of them.

-There are a couple of ways for dangerous apps to make their way onto Facebook:
+There are a couple of ways for dangerous apps to make their way onto your Facebook account:

 - An app starts out being legitimate and safe, but the author later makes changes that cause it to start spreading malware and misinformation, stealing users’ personal information or simply wreaking havoc with the Facebook user experience.
 In fact, many malicious apps start out as legitimate apps but eventually end moving over to the dark side.

 - An app starts out being legitimate and safe, but the author sells the app to a new owner who then changes the app to make it do malicious things.

-- An app that’s malicious from the start sneaks in and is soon being spread around Facebook by unsuspecting (and usually well-intentioned) users, either through status updates or instant messages.
+- An app that’s malicious from the start sneaks in and is soon being spread around Facebook by unsuspecting (and usually well-intentioned) users, through either deceptive status updates or instant messages.

-Regardless of how they got onto the platform, malicious Facebook apps that are enabled on your account can cause all kinds of grief for both you and your friends.
+Regardless of how they got there, malicious Facebook apps that are enabled on your account can cause all kinds of grief for both you and your friends.